-We can use Key Idea 11.6.1 to find other distances.
+We can use Key Idea 11.6.16 to find other distances.
 Given two parallel planes, we can find the distance between these planes by letting P be a point on one plane and Q a point on the other.
 If l is a line parallel to a plane, we can use the Key Idea to find the distance between them as well: again, let P be a point in the plane and let Q be any point on the line.
-(One can also use Key Idea 11.5.1.)
+(One can also use Key Idea 11.5.17.)
 The Exercise section contains problems of these types.

 These past two sections have not explored lines and planes in space as an exercise of mathematical curiosity.
 However, there are many, many applications of these fundamental concepts.
-Complex shapes can be modelled (or, approximated) using planes.
+Complex shapes can be modeled (or, approximated) using planes.
 For instance, part of the exterior of an aircraft may have a complex, yet smooth, shape, and engineers will want to know how air flows across this piece as well as how heat might build up due to air friction.
-Many equations that help determine air flow and heat dissipation are difficult to apply to arbitrary surfaces, but simple to apply to planes.
-By approximating a surface with millions of small planes one can more readily model the needed behaviour.
+Many youtu.be/watch?v=DT4JMy5Ak54 youtu.be/watch?v=SqA4OLUmoFk equations that help determine air flow and heat dissipation are difficult to apply to arbitrary surfaces, but simple to apply to planes.
+By approximating a surface with millions of small planes one can more readily model the needed behavior.